ICIJ/murmur/README.md

 # deploy the doc on Github Pages
 yarn deploy

-# publish a vestion of the package on NPM registry
+# publish a version of the package on NPM registry
 yarn publish

+# run unit tests
+yarn test:unit
 ```